YellowOnion/steam-runtime-tools/docs/container-runtime.md

 is automatically downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime_soldier` when you select a version of Proton that requires it.
+It can also be installed by running this command:

+    steam steam://install/1391110

 Documentation in the `steamrt` "metapackage" provides [more information about soldier](https://gitlab.steamos.cloud/steamrt/steamrt/-/blob/steamrt/soldier/README.md).